MetPX/sarracenia/doc/design/configuration.rst

 current code.
 inspired by: dropbox, minecraft.

-just have a standard tree on any dd where latest clients can be retrieved...
+just have a standard tree on any sr where latest clients can be retrieved...

 say we have a public http accessible static tree on every switch...
-	dd/bin has clients
+	sr/bin has clients
-	dd/lib/checksums has the checksum scripts.
+	sr/lib/checksums has the checksum scripts.

 so just do a wget -r on the tree to update.
 	- usually, caching protocol says it has not changed.

-once in a while...  retrieve the latest versions of client components: dd_subscribe, dd_sara, dd_sender ?
+once in a while...  retrieve the latest versions of client components: sr_subscribe (dd_subscribe), sr_sara, sr_sender ?

 sensitive client updates